Counter-Revolutionary Aesthetics in Egypt — Jessica Winegar

 Location: Room 1-515 (The Forum), Kresge Hall (Map it)

-In this talk, Jessica Winegar will present preliminary material from her new book that examines how aesthetic forms, judgments, and practices played a central role in both delegitimizing revolutionary movements and in reproducing the longstanding power of the regime in Egypt, particularly during the period just after the 2011 uprising.
+Fresh back from Egypt, Jessica Winegar will present preliminary material from her book-in-progress that examines how aesthetic forms, judgments, and practices played a central role in both delegitimizing revolutionary movements and in reproducing the longstanding power of the regime in Egypt, particularly during the period just after the 2011 uprising.
 She will focus on how seemingly opposed factions deployed the same aesthetic regimes to create their political stances and expand their constituencies, and especially to consolidate power for the current president, Abd al-Fattah Al-Sisi.
 She will argue that we need to attend to the power of the aesthetic in order more fully to understand how certain political possibilities are opened or foreclosed.

 Jessica Winegar is the Harold H. and Virginia Anderson Chair in the Department of Anthropology and a member of the Core Faculty of the Program in Middle East and North African Studies.
 She is Interim Director of the Alice Kaplan Institute for the Humanities (2017-2018) and will be a Fellow of the Institute for Advanced Study in Princeton for 2018-2019.